 Group decision making may be hard, but there are tools to ease the situation.

 On many occasions, people make decisions not on their own but as a part of a group of people.
 A major issue in group decision making is how to deal with conflicting preferences of group members.
-How is it possible to resolve the conflict and produce a single recommendation to a group?

 One of the aims of the OpenReq team is to further develop group decision making tools and technologies for more complex products and services.
 The team is on its way to develop a tool called the OpenReq Prototype which is a release planning component.

 Studies on existing tools already show encouraging results.
 Conflicting preferences can be coordinated and resolved even in more complex settings.